Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/basics-and-ability-scores.md

 # THE BASICS

+### The Core Mechanic
-**The Core Mechanic:** Whenever you attempt an action that has some chance of failure, you roll a twenty-sided die (d20).
+Whenever you attempt an action that has some chance of failure, you roll a twenty-sided die (d20).
 To determine if your character succeeds at a task you do this: